 Secretary: S/he shall schedule and issue notice of board meetings.
 The secretary shall attend and record minutes of the meetings and provide an agenda for current meetings.
 The Secretary shall be responsible for all general correspondence and maintain records except those of a finance, registration or insurance nature.
 Track and order all rink maintenance supplies, i.e.: pucks, skate trainers, first aid kits etc.…

 Treasurer: S/he shall attend general membership meetings.
 The treasurer shall maintain all financial records, verify all approved expenditures and provide a financial report at the meetings.
-The treasurer shall complete the annual tax returns prior to the close of the accounting year.
+The treasurer shall complete the annual tax returns after accounting year, prior to taxes due, with or without a CPA.

 Registrar: S/he shall ensure all the players have completed and signed all the necessary forms for both DSA and ASHA.
 S/he shall work closely with the Coaches so all players are on the team rosters and the correct forms are completed for tournaments.
 S/he will provide the Coaches with forms to report any injuries.
 S/he will provide all the Coaches with the current Official Player Rules and ASHA Affiliate handbook.
 Serve as House Council and ASHA Representative.

 Scheduler: Schedule all league games on home and away ice, update coaches and DSA Board of game and scrimmage schedules.
 Maintain rink schedule for all events.
-Schedule Referees for all games and assure payments are made.
+May delegate to Chief Official to schedule referees for all games and assure payments are made.
 Work with coaches to schedule ice in Fairbanks.

 Member at Large: S/he is to coordinate volunteers to clean up the rink and coordinate/oversee the fundraising committee.
-Initiate and manage the yearly Gala Dinner/Fundraiser.
 Contact individuals and businesses to obtain sponsorship money for teams and general sponsorship funds for the association.

 Webmaster - The Webmaster is responsible for the design and management of the Association's web site and distribution of information to the Association members.
 Create and administer pages on the website via the online site administration tools